 Then it rained.
 NBC showed the baseball-themed film The Natural instead.
 I still have the tape.

 October 27, 1986, 25 years ago today: After a one-day delay, the Red Sox actually seem to be shaking off the historical, hysterical Game 6 loss.
 They lead the Mets, 3-0 in the bottom of the 6th.
-Bruce Hurst, with an extra day’s rest, is doing just fine.
+Bruce Hurst, with an extra day's rest, is doing just fine.
 The Sox have chased Ron Darling.
 Sid Fernandez has relieved him.
-The Sox are just 12 outs away from their first World Championship in 68 years after all.
+The Sox are just 12 outs away from their 1st World Championship in 68 years after all.